awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/DEVELOPMENT.md

 # FSA development

-This document describes the process for adding an additional set of AWS Lambda functions for use with the Feedback Sentiment Analyzer (FSA).
-The requirements for each individual Lambda function are in [SPECIFICATION.md](./SPECIFICATION.md).
+This document explains how to integrate the AWS Lambda functions detailed in [SPECIFICATION.md](./SPECIFICATION.md#lambda-functions) in your SDK of choice.

 ## Add new Lambda function configurations